Zein al-Sharaf bint Jamil

-Zein al-Sharaf bint Jamil (زين الشرف بنت جميل; 2 August 1916 – 26 April 1994) was the Queen of Jordan as the wife of King Talal.
-Queen Zein was the mother of King Hussein.
+Zein al-Sharaf bint Jamil (زين الشرف بنت جميل; 2 August 1916 – 26 April 1994) was Queen of Jordan as the wife of King Talal.
+She was the mother of King Hussein.

 Family

 She was born in Alexandria, Egypt, into a family of Hejazi and Turkish Cypriot origin.
 Her mother was Wijdan Hanim, the daughter of Shakir Pasha, who was the grandnephew of the Ottoman-Turkish Cypriot Governor of Cyprus Kâmil Pasha.
-Her father, Sharif Jamil bin Nasser, was the Governor of Hauran; he was the nephew of Sharif Hussein bin Ali of Mecca.
+Her father, Sharif Jamil bin Nasser, was the governor of Hauran; he was the nephew of Sharif Hussein bin Ali of Mecca.
 Her paternal aunts were Musbah bint Nasser and Huzaima bint Nasser.

 Marriage and children

-Zein married her first cousin Prince Talal bin Abdullah of Jordan on 27 November 1934, with whom she had four sons and two daughters:
+Zein al-Sharaf married her first cousin Prince Talal bin Abdullah of Jordan on 27 November 1934, with whom she had three sons and one daughters: